API

 Center of rotation.
 If None, the center of probe is used

 Axis of rotation.
-It must be None for 2D probes and specified for 3D ones
+It must be None for 2D probes It must be given for 3D probes

 rotate_contacts(thetas: float | np.array[float] | list[float])